thetrueoneshots/CubeMegaMod/README.md

   - Converting mana to stamina / other way around.
   - Converting HP to mana / stamina.
   - Mapping the abilities to the appropriate keys (currently 1 - 9)
+  - Making combo abilities depend on weapon used
 ### 8. Buffing climbing speed by think of 100%.
 (The jumping hack is faster than climbing)
 ### 9. New classes.
   - Creating a new necromancer class.